(Last updated on October 14, 2020)

 Welcome!
-The next remote-proctored CLTs will be administered on Saturday, September 26 and Saturday, October 10.
-As of September 13, this page is tailored primarily towards students taking the September 26 exam.
-It will be updated as we continue to make improvements to the testing experience, and most of the information here will apply to the October 10 test as well.
+The next remote-proctored CLT will be administered on Saturday, December 5.
+This page will be updated as we continue to make improvements to the testing experience.

 To begin, please watch our instructional videos: